Skparab1/go/README.md

 - left bottom is old one, top right is new one

+## Main features
+- Rapid redirecting (probably comparable to tinyurl.com and bit.ly)
+- average redirect time of <0.7 sec
+- Easy to use script section for adding redirects

 ## Usage
 - edit redirector.js file
 - change urls and redirects